newrelic/nri-flex/README.md

 ## Development

-If you are setting up Flex configurations, you can use Flex in isolation mode, that is, without using the New Relic Infrastructure agent.
+While developing your own Flex integrations, you can use Flex without the New Relic Infrastructure agent for debugging.
 For more information, see [Development](/docs/development.md).

 ## Documentation